MadliReiljan/MartiniVeeb/README.md

 ## Overview

 This project was developed for a client who specializes in photographing cars.
-The goal of the project is to streamline the process of managing and showcasing car photos, making it easier for the photographer to organize, edit, and present their work.
+The goal of the project is to showcase car photos, making it easier for the photographer to organize, edit, and present their work.
+Project was made by Madli Reiljan and Marion Poljakov.

+## Used Code

+HTML, CSS and JS.